Steins;Gate: Video games

-Appearances in other games

-Kurisu and Mayuri appear in the Nendoroid crossover game, Nendoroid Generation, which was developed by Banpresto for the PlayStation Portable and released on February 23, 2012.

-The 2D fighting game Phantom Breaker featured Kurisu as a guest character and was released in Japan on June 2, 2011.
-Kurisu was additionally included as part of DLC for its spin-off Phantom Breaker: Battle Grounds.Rintaro made an appearance in the mobile game Revue Starlight -Re LIVE- as part of a collaboration with the series.

 Internet radio show

 An Internet radio show to promote Steins;Gate named "Steins;Gate Radio Future Gadget Radio Show (Steins;Gate ラジオ　未来ガジェット電波局, Steins;Gate Rajio Mirai Gajetto Denpakyoku)" began broadcasting on September 11, 2009.
 The show was streamed online on every Friday, and was produced by HiBiKi Radio Station.
 The show was hosted by Asami Imai, the voice actress of Makise Kurisu, and Kana Hanazawa, the voice actress of Shiina Mayuri.
-Guests that appeared on the show included Yū Kobayashi, the voice actress of Urushibara Ruka, and Ayano Yamamoto, the voice actress of Tennouji Nae (天王寺綯).
+Guests that appeared on the show included Yū Kobayashi, the voice actress of Urushibara Luka, and Ayano Yamamoto, the voice actress of Tennouji Nae (天王寺綯).
 The last show was aired on October 30, 2009.
 A CD containing a special Comiket show with Haruko Momoi, the voice actress of Faris NyanNyan, as the guest was released on December 29, 2009.
 A collection of all eight broadcast Internet radio shows, the Comiket show, and one new show was released on February 3, 2010, in a bundle together with the soundtrack of the game.
 The Internet radio shows are recorded in MP3 format.